 It doesn’t work that way.
-These kind of lotteries usually come with record breaking jackpots.
-However, it’s not that easy to win them, because of the two drum system.
+These kinds of lotteries usually come with record-breaking jackpots.
+However, it’s not that easy to win them, because of the two-drum system.
 This strategy will get you closer to the jackpot, but it all depends on the 2nd number.
 Because of this, I do not recommend playing sequential numbers when it comes to lotteries like the Powerball.
-However, I think, I quite sure, that sequential numbers work best with local, national lotteries.
+However, I think, I am quite sure, that sequential numbers work best with local, and national lotteries.
 The smaller the number range, the better sequential numbers work.

 A Counterintuitive Style of Play – Is It Worth Pursuing?

 As I mentioned on several occasions, it is a counterintuitive style of play, and that’s the beauty of it.
 If it doesn’t work for you and the lottery you’re playing, give it a break.
 Nonetheless, I kindly recommend you to give it a shot, at least for a month.
 When was the last time you spiced up your lottery play?
 Sequential numbers seem like a good idea to me.